 - Raising funds for the Democratic Party and its candidates.

-- Recruiting and cultivating new and diverse women as well as progressive allies to the party.
+- Recruiting and cultivating a diverse group of new women leaders as well as progressive allies to the party.

 Interested in becoming a WLF member?
-Check out the membership program and make a contribution HERE.
+Join here.

 WLF Membership includes:

 - Invitations to national WLF calls, WLF newsletters, & exclusive DNC communications

 - Invitation to join WLF working groups & regional networks

 - Invitations to DNC fundraising events all over the country